Blackstone Inc.: Corporate private equity

-As of 2019, Blackstone was the world's largest private equity firm by capital commitments as ranked by Private Equity International.
-The firm invests through minority investments, corporate partnerships, and industry consolidations, and occasionally, start-up investments.
+As of 2019, Blackstone was the world's largest private equity firm by capital commitments as ranked by Private Equity International's PEI 300 ranking.
+After dropping to second behind KKR in the 2022 ranking, it regained the top spot in 2023, and retained it in 2024, before slipping to third in the 2025 list.
+The firm invests through minority investments, corporate partnerships, and industry consolidations, and occasionally start-up investments.
 The firm focuses on friendly investments in large capitalization companies.

 Blackstone has primarily relied on private equity funds, pools of committed capital from pension funds, insurance companies, endowments, fund of funds, high-net-worth individuals, sovereign wealth funds, and other institutional investors.
 From 1987 to its IPO in 2007, Blackstone invested approximately $20 billion in 109 private equity transactions.

 Blackstone's most notable investments include Allied Waste, AlliedBarton Security Services, Graham Packaging, Celanese, Nalco, HealthMarkets, Houghton Mifflin, American Axle, TRW Automotive, Catalent Pharma Solutions, Prime Hospitality, Legoland, Madame Tussauds, Luxury Resorts (LXR), Pinnacle Foods, Hilton Hotels Corporation, Motel 6, Apria Healthcare, Travelport, The Weather Channel (United States) and The PortAventura Resort.
 In 2009, Blackstone purchased Busch Entertainment (comprising the Sea World Parks, Busch Garden Parks and the two water parks).
-In 2020 they acquired Ancestry.com.
+In 2020 it acquired Ancestry.com.

 In 2012, Blackstone acquired a controlling interest in Utah-based Vivint, Inc., a home automation, security, and energy company.